CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Database and Benchmark

 \subsubsection{Cross-Benchmark Generalization on ThinkGeo}

-To evaluate the generalization capabilities of our framework, we also tested the CangLing-KnowFlow agent on the ThinkGeo benchmark \citep{shabbir2025thinkgeo}.
-ThinkGeo is an agentic benchmark comprising 436 tasks grounded in real-world RS imagery, spanning seven major domains such as urban planning and disaster assessment.
+We also extended our evaluation to the ThinkGeo benchmark \cite{shabbir2025thinkgeo} to test the transferability and generalization of our framework.
+ThinkGeo is a comprehensive agentic benchmark comprising 436 tasks grounded in real-world RS imagery, encompassing seven major domains such as urban planning and disaster assessment.
 It provides a suite of 14 predefined tools and evaluates agents based on their ability to follow a ReAct-style reasoning and execution chain.
-For our evaluation, we adapted our agent to operate within the ThinkGeo environment.
-This involved extracting the procedural workflow logic from its ReAct-style annotations and constraining our agent to use only the 14 tools provided by their benchmark.
-This cross-benchmark evaluation serves to validate the robustness and adaptability of our agent's core reasoning and planning mechanisms when confronted with a novel set of tasks and tools.
+To facilitate this cross-evaluation, we configured the CangLing-KnowFlow agent to align with the ThinkGeo environment.
+This adaptation entailed extracting the procedural workflow logic from its ReAct-style annotations and restricting the agent's action space strictly to the 14 tools provided by the benchmark.
+This set of experiments highlights the robustness of our agent's planning mechanisms, confirming its effectiveness even when operating with external tool definitions and novel task requirements.